Oregon State vs. Cal NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Oregon State and its opponents have combined to score more than 55.5 points in three of seven games this season.
+- Oregon State has combined with its opponents to score more than 55.5 points in three of seven games this season.

-- Saturday's total is three points lower than the two team's combined 58.5 points per game average.
+- The combined points per game average of the two teams, 58.5, is 3.0 points above Saturday's over/under.

-- This contest's total is 7.2 points greater than the 48.3 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 48.3 points per game, 7.2 fewer than this contest's over/under.

-- The Beavers and their opponents have scored an average of 61.4 points per game in 2021, 5.9 more than Saturday's total.

 Oregon State Stats and Trends

-- When Oregon State scores more than 23.6 points, it is 5-1 against the spread and 5-1 overall.
+- Oregon State is 5-1 against the spread and 5-1 overall in games when it records more than 23.6 points.

-- Oregon State is 4-1 against the spread and 4-1 overall when the team amasses more than 364.9 yards.
+- Oregon State is 4-1 against the spread and 4-1 overall when the team totals over 364.9 yards.

 - The Beavers have turned the ball over one more time (10 total) than the Golden Bears have forced a turnover (9) this season.